Quick start watsonx.data console

 -

-Discover COS instance : Selects an existing IBM COS instance and an attached bucket on your IBM Cloud account.
-If multiple IBM COS instances and buckets are detected, select the IBM COS instance that contains the desired bucket to register with watsonx.data.
+Discover COS instance : Selects an existing IBM COS instance and an attached storage on your IBM Cloud account.
+If multiple IBM COS instances and storages are detected, select the IBM COS instance that contains the desired storage to register with watsonx.data.
+You must specify the catalog name that needs to be associated with the storage in the Catalog name field.

 -